beiji-ma/matrixone-internals/docs/chapter_4_local_b_trees_and_memory_index.md

-Title: Chapter 4 — Local B-Trees and the Memory-Resident Index
+# Chapter 4 — Local B-Trees and the Memory-Resident Index

 ### 4.1 What is a Local B-Tree?